Better Communication Creates Better Business.

 Regardless of whether you choose a cloud or on-premise phone system, all VOIP systems use SIP (Session-Internet-Protocol) lines.
 At their most basic level, SIP lines, or SIP trunks, are merely conduits that use the internet rather than traditional physical phone lines to connect you with the broader world.

 Cost Savings – A Cheaper Way to Talk Business

 SIP lines offer a host of benefits over a traditional analog phone line.
 Financially, businesses that move to a phone system using SIP lines rather than analog phone lines will often reduce their monthly phone bills by as much as 30 percent.

-SIP lines are financially more efficient primarily because they are considered a shared resource, meaning that each unique phone number your business has does not require a phone line.
-You only need a SIP line for simultaneous connection would want.
+SIP lines are financially more efficient because they are considered a shared resource, meaning that each unique phone number your business has does not require a phone line.
+You only need a SIP line for each simultaneous connection you would want.

 Since SIP lines connect through the internet, they can provide long-distance calling for typically a fraction of a traditional long-distance calling plan.

-As you can imagine, the much a new phone system is going to cost your business can vary quite dramatically depending on just how many phones and phone lines you will need.
+As you can imagine, how much a new phone system is going to cost your business can vary quite dramatically depending on just how many phones and phone lines you will need.

 However, by breaking down just what factors into your final price, we can come up with a pretty accurate estimate that you can use to budget for a new system.